aliyun/terraform-provider-alicloud/website/docs/r/fcv3_custom_domain.html.markdown

 ---
-subcategory: "FC3"
+subcategory: "Function Compute Service V3 (FCV3)"
 layout: "alicloud"
-page_title: "Alicloud: alicloud_fc3_custom_domain"
+page_title: "Alicloud: alicloud_fcv3_custom_domain"
 description: |-
-  Provides a Alicloud FC3 Custom Domain resource.
+  Provides a Alicloud FCV3 Custom Domain resource.
 ---

-# alicloud_fc3_custom_domain
+# alicloud_fcv3_custom_domain

-Provides a FC3 Custom Domain resource.
+Provides a FCV3 Custom Domain resource.

 Custom Domain names allow users to access FC functions through custom domain names, providing convenience for building Web services using function compute.
 You can bind a custom domain name to Function Compute and set different paths to different functions of different services.

-For information about FC3 Custom Domain and how to use it, see [What is Custom Domain](https://www.alibabacloud.com/help/en/).
+For information about FCV3 Custom Domain and how to use it, see [What is Custom Domain](https://www.alibabacloud.com/help/en/functioncompute/developer-reference/api-fc-2023-03-30-getcustomdomain).

+~> **NOTE:** This content is a technical preview, and should not be relied on in a production environment.

 -> **NOTE:** Available since v1.228.0.